Political Structures in Socialist China

 The National People’s Congress of the People’s Republic of China, established by the Constitution of 1954, is the highest organ of state power in China.
 All four constitutions of the People’s Republic have vested great legislative powers in the National People’s Congress (NPC).
 Moreover, only the NPC has the power to amend the Constitution, with proposals for amendments requiring approval by 2/3 of the NPC deputies.

 The primary duty of the National People’s Congress is to enact and amend laws, in accordance with the Constitution and previous laws with respect to legislative activities.
-These laws include matters that are of primary importance, such as laws that related to proposed plans for national economic and social development.
+These laws include matters that are of primary importance, such as laws that are related to proposed plans for national economic and social development.

 The National People’s Congress also has the constitutional authority to elect the President and the Vice-President of the People’s Republic of China, and to appoint several governmental executives, reserving the power to impeach by majority vote.
 And the NPC elects the Chairman, Vice-Chairman, Secretary-General and other members of the Standing Committee of the National People’s Congress.
 Whereas the NPC holds annual ten-to-fourteen-day sessions, its Standing Committee, consisting of approximately 150 to 170 deputies of the NPC, meets in continuous session.
 In addition to the Standing Committee, there are nine special committees dedicated to such issues as legislative affairs; financial and economic affairs; education, health, science and culture; foreign affairs; environmental protection; and agriculture and rural affairs.
 These special committees study, consult, and debate with respect to legislative proposals put forth by the executive branch or by deputies of the National People’s Congress, which often includes proposals that originated in the Communist Party of China or its Central Committee.